PORTAL-CEOS/ANHALYZE/README.md

 it will attempt to download the default mask and use that.
 If you don't want this behaviour then edit the configuration file  `package_data.toml`, located in `<package root path>/anhalyze/config/`.
 In the `[mask]` section, change variable `autodownload_file` from 'true' to 'false'.
-This will prevent the file to be downloaded.
+This will prevent the file from being downloaded.
-If you don't provide a valid mask alternative, the code will return an error message.
+Then, if you don't provide a valid mask alternative, the code will return an error message.
 This assumes the default mask has not been downloaded already.
 If that is the case, you will need to delete it manually.

 -----

 ## Future Work

 * To release `AnhalyzeProject` class.